samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/options.md

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-21.23.40.png)

-### Options Trading in ETNA Trader for iOS:
+### Options Trading in TTG-SIM Trader for iOS:

 ## Video Overview

-Feel free to watch our video overview that demonstrates how to trade options in ETNA Trader Web as well as in our mobile apps:
+Feel free to watch our video overview that demonstrates how to trade options in TTG-SIM Trader Web as well as in our mobile apps:

 {% embed url="https://www.youtube.com/watch?v=POJAl2lnpg8&t=380s" caption="" %}